 - It’s mess-free.
 I hate how deep-frying chicken turns my stove into an oily mess.
 Oven ‘frying’ omits all of that.

-If you like white meat, use chicken breasts or wings instead.
+- Chicken pieces.
+I like to mix bone-in and boneless chicken thighs, drumsticks, and wings.
+If there is one cut you prefer over another, you can use all of that.
+If you like white meat, use chicken breasts or chicken tenders instead.
 These cuts take less time to cook, so adjust the cooking time.

 - Salt and pepper.
 Add to taste.